radianssi/django-infoscreen/README.md

 git clone https://github.com/radianssi/django-infoscreen.git
 ```

-Django webapp is using Azure Blob Storage to store images that are used in Infoscreen content.
+Django web app is using Azure Blob Storage to store images that are used in Infoscreen content.
 Even running locally you have to create at least Azure Blob Storage.
 Other way is to simulate Blob Storage locally.
 From Blob Storage you need to store a few values for later use (for .env file):
 ```
 AZURE_STORAGE_ACCOUNT_URL = https://<your-storage-account-here>.blob.core.windows.net/
 AZURE_BLOB_CREDENTIAL = <access-key>